Tapawingo

 Tapawingo is a 2024 American comedy film written by Brad DeMarea and Dylan K. Narang, directed by Narang and starring Jon Heder and Billy Zane.

 A work-in-progress cut premiered at the Virginia Film Festival on October 28, 2023.

+Plot

+Nate Skoog, an eccentric 30-year-old lives with his mother and works a mundane mail-room job.
+When he discovers his boss' son Oswalt is the subject of relentless bullying from two local brothers, Nate assembles a team of misfits to form an unconventional security detail.